 Attend an open day

-run from June to November and show what it's really like on campus.
-You and your child will get the chance to meet current students, ask what being a student involves and get to attend our 'Big Three talk', which covers questions like:
+open days run from June to November and show what it's really like on campus.
+You and your child will get the chance to find out all about your course, university life, and meet current students to ask what being a student is all about.

 If you can't make one of our open day dates, there are other ways to see what it's like:

 - Book a campus visit – although you won't have access to talks and presentations, on a campus visit you'll still get to meet our student ambassadors, and they'll show you and your child around the campus.

 full prospectus to make sure you and your child know about our full range of courses on offer and what each one entails.